Coffee introduces Halloran to Kearney County community

 Also on hand was state Sen. Dave Murman, who introduced Halloran to his former constituents of Kearney County as their new representative.
-Halloran assumes Murman’s former county representation as the result of the state’s redistricting policy that occurs each decade.
+Halloran has taken over for Murman in representing Kearney County as a result of the redrawing of legislative district boundaries following the 2020 census.

+Murman, of Glenvil, represents District 38; Halloran, of Hastings, serves District 33.

-Topics touched upon included school funding, function of the state board of education, election fraud, and LR14, a resolution to Congress for convention of the states to propose amendments to the U.S. Constitution.
+Topics touched upon included school funding; the function of the Nebraska State Board of Education; election fraud; and LR14, a resolution to Congress for a Convention of the States to propose amendments to the U.S. Constitution.

 “We have to get to a point where we have a tax structure that is so attractive that people from other states will want to come here,” Halloran said.
 “They’re not going to come here with the tax structure we have now.
 If we pass the consumption tax and get good businesses to come here and set up shop, what are they going to do?
 They’re going to grow the economy.